gitlabhq/omnibus-gitlab/README.md

 When you install GitLab from source (which was the only way to do it before we had omnibus packages) you need to convert the assets on your GitLab server every time you update GitLab.
-People used to overlook this step so there are lots of posts, comments and mails out there on the internet where users recommend eachother to run `rake assets:precompile`.
+People used to overlook this step and there are still posts, comments and mails out there on the internet where users recommend each other to run `rake assets:precompile`.
 With the omnibus packages things are different: when we build the package [we convert the assets for you](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/1cfe925e0c015df7722bb85eddc0b4a3b59c1211/config/software/gitlab-rails.rb#L74).
 When you install GitLab with an omnibus package, the converted assets are already there!
 That is why you do not need to run `rake assets:precompile` when